10 Best Vacuum Cleaners for Hardwood Floors in 2021

-All those reviewed have their pros and cons of course so see what works for you.
+All those reviewed have their pros and cons, of course, so see what works for you.

 2. Does it get the job done?

-If the model fails to get the dirt, dust and debris off the floor, there is no reason to look at any other features it might offer.
+If the model fails to get the dirt, dust, and debris off the floor, there is no reason to look at any other features it might offer.
 Watch for the model on the vacuums reviewed.

 Instead of looking at the amps or horsepower of a model and going all Tim the Tool Man, evaluate more like Al and look at how well the vacuum gets the job done.

 As lovely as it is to have a model that comes in the right color to accentuate your apron, it should be the last item you consider.
 This is an extreme example, but you get the idea.
 Give the most weight to the features you need.

-Look at the cost of ownership = purchase price plus cost of maintaining it and not just the purchase price alone.
+Look at the cost of ownership = purchase price plus the cost of maintaining it and not just the purchase price alone.

 Does it have a warranty?
-While many people never cash in a warranty today with service contracts available for everything from toasters to the kitchen sink, they can offer a glimpse into the longevity of the hardwood vacuum cleaner.
+While many people never cash in a warranty today, with service contracts available for everything from toasters to the kitchen sink, they can offer a glimpse into the longevity of the hardwood vacuum cleaner.

-3. Size, weight, joy to use
+3. Size, weight, a joy to use

-Some vacuums are light, easy to use and store, while others weigh as much as a Buick, and fight like a cat on bath day to change or even find common attachments.
+Some vacuums are light, easy to use, and store, while others weigh as much as a Buick and fight like a cat on bath day to change or even find standard attachments.

-The difficulty is that few people who leave reviews on these very things.
-Most reviews are made within a week or two of purchase.
-This is before the difficulty of use and storage has made an impression and thus is left out of most reviews.
+Most reviews come within a week or two of purchase.
+This is before the difficulty of use and storage has made an impression.

 I have made a point to mention these very things in my evaluation.